GuillermoBarreto/AstraScope/README.md

 Formerly OrbiWatch.

-> The repository name `GuillermoBarreto/orbiwatch` is legacy.
-The product is now AstraScope; the repository will be renamed separately after branding verification.

 ![AstraScope: Earth with satellite orbital paths](docs/images/orbitwatch-hero.png)

 AstraScope is an interactive space-monitoring platform built with React, Three.js, and FastAPI.
 Explore Earth's orbital neighborhood and near-space activity in real time through satellite tracking, near-Earth object close approaches, and reconstructed atmospheric fireball events.